cucapra/styleguide/content/however.md

 +++
 title = "however"
 +++
-*However* and similar words aren’t conjunctions, so *foo, however bar* is a [comma splice][cs].
+*However* and similar words are not conjunctions, so *foo, however bar* is a [comma splice][cs].
 Try instead: